Critical Care Informatics Group

 RLE Bio | firstname.lastname@example.org

-Caitlin Vinci holds a BA in English from the University of Massachusetts Amherst as well as a Post-Baccalaureate Teaching Licensure from Bridgewater State University.
+Caitlin Vinci holds a BA in English from the University of Massachusetts Amherst, a Post-Baccalaureate Teaching Licensure from Bridgewater State University, and a Graduate Certificate in Programming from Harvard Extension School.
 She worked for the Vice Provost of Research at Tufts University, the Office of Admissions and Financial Aid at Suffolk University Law School, and as a teacher at Mashpee Public Schools before joining MIT in May of 2014.
 Caitlin currently supports three faculty members and their research groups in MIT's Institute for Medical Engineering and Science, utilizing her organizational and communication skills to keep on top of administrative tasks.

 Minoru Matsushima received his B.A. in Basic Life Sciences in 2006, and his M.S./Ph.D. in Computational Biology in 2008 and 2011, respectively, all from the University of Tokyo.
 From 2008 to 2011, he was a research fellow with the Japan Society for the Promotion of Science (JSPS) and a member of the Brain and Neural Systems Team in the Next-Generation Integrated Simulation of Living Matter Project at RIKEN.
 Since 2011, he has been working in Nihon Kohden Corporation, a medical equipment company in Japan, as an embedded technology software engineer.
 His research interests include medical device application, biomedical signal processing, and system identification and modeling of living matter.

-Andrea Fanelli is a Postdoctoral Associate at the Integrative Neuromonitoring and Critical Care Informatics Group of MIT's Institute for Medical Engineering & Science and the Research Laboratory of Electronics.
+Andrea Fanelli is a Research Scientist at the Integrative Neuromonitoring and Critical Care Informatics Group of MIT's Institute for Medical Engineering & Science and the Research Laboratory of Electronics.
 He received the B. S. and M.S. degrees in Biomedical Engineering from Politecnico di Milano, Italy, in 2007 and 2009, respectively.
 He received his PhD at the Department of Bioengineering of Politecnico di Milano in May 2013, after spending 9 months as a visiting PhD student with the Computational Physiology and Clinical Inference Group at MIT.
 In his doctoral thesis he developed a wearable device for fetal ECG monitoring during pregnancy.
-He started his postdoc at MIT in May 2013, and he is currently working on noninvasive estimation of intracranial pressure.
+He started his postdoc at MIT in May 2013 and became a Research Scientist in April 2017.
+He is currently working on noninvasive estimation of intracranial pressure.
 His research focuses on algorithm development, signal and image processing, hardware design and data analysis.

 Varesh Prasad is a Ph.D. student in Medical Engineering & Medical Physics in the Health Sciences & Technology program at MIT and Harvard Medical School.
 Prior to beginning his graduate studies in 2013, Varesh earned a B.S.E. in bioengineering at the University of Pennsylvania in 2008 and subsequently worked at an Indian medical devices company as a Whitaker International Fellow for a year.
 His research interests currently involve taking advantage of the wealth of information available about individual patients in the hospital, including real-time physiological signals and medical records data, to enhance critical care monitoring and to predict serious adverse events.